- One container black eyed pea spread

 - One bag bread

 - One container tiramisu

-- Put your wine in the coldest part of the fridge or place on ice.
+- Put your wine or beer in the coldest part of the fridge or place on ice.

 - There are several ways to cook your steak, use your favorite method or try one the the ones we've highlighted below!
 Whichever method you choose, make sure to remove your steak from the refrigerator 45 minutes to an hour before cooking to bring to room temperature.
 Also for all methods, top steaks with pat of tarragon butter after cooking and allow to rest after cooking for 5 minutes.

 - Skillet: Preheat oven to 425 degrees make sure it is all the way preheated before starting to cook the steaks.
 Heat a heavy oven safe skillet* over medium-high to high heat until very hot.
 Season steaks with salt and pepper, as desired.
 Brush steaks lightly with a neutral cooking oil and place steaks in the preheated skillet.
 Sear one side 3 minutes until well caramelized, then turn and place in the oven.
 Check temperature after 5 minutes and continue to monitor until a recommended 125 degrees**.

 - Sous vide: If you have a sous vide machine, this method is great for a thick steak like this!
 Set your water to 130, salt and pepper as desired, and cook in a sealed bag for an hour.
 Then preheat a skillet on high heat brush steaks lightly with oil and cook for 1-2 minutes on each side until seared.